scrapy-plugins/scrapy-splash/README.rst

    Splash option then you may want to set ``download_timeout`` scrapy.Request meta key as well.

-5. It is easy to get it subtely wrong - e.g. if you won't use ``sort_keys=True`` argument when preparing JSON body then binary POST body content could vary even if all keys and values are the same, and it means dupefilter and cache will work incorrectly.
+5. It is easy to get it subtly wrong - e.g. if you won't use ``sort_keys=True`` argument when preparing JSON body then binary POST body content could vary even if all keys and values are the same, and it means dupefilter and cache will work incorrectly.